Nonfiction Writers Intensive 2019

 - Applications and supporting documents must be in English

-- Ranked waitlist will be created and offered in descending order for any open slots
+- Waitlist will be created and offered in order of receipt of applications for any open slots

 - You must be 18 years of age or older to participate